 During the 5th and 6th centuries, it was under the reign of Vishnukundin Rulers, followed by the Badami Chalukyas who made Vijayawada their headquarters.

-In the 17th century, it found itself under the Mughal control.
-It, then later, was an epicentre for the establishment of the Dutch Colony.
+In the 17th century, it found itself under Mughal control.
+It, then later, was an epicenter for the establishment of the Dutch Colony.
 In 1765, Vijayawada was ruled by the British.
 It also features in India’s freedom struggle as many Congress sessions addressed by Mahatma Gandhi were held here.

-Post independence, Vijayawada steadily climbed up the ladder, in terms of industrialisation, and, at present, is one of the fasting growing commercial hubs in the country.
+Post-independence, Vijayawada steadily climbed up the ladder, in terms of industrialization, and, at present, is one of the fasting growing commercial hubs in the country.

-4.Kanaka Durga.
 Devoted to Goddess Durga, this place is an amazing spot in the Vijayawada area of Andhra Pradesh.
 It is here that you can explore the wonderful architecture constructed in Dravidian fashion.
-The temple is bordered with scenic hills along with the Krishna River.
+The temple is bordered by scenic hills along with the Krishna River.
 People visit the temple every year to show their devotion and regard to Goddess Durga.

-Vijayawada, also known as the Bezwada, is an incredible city which lies on the banks of River Krishna.
-It is located at a distance of 1,844, 992, 665, 1,230 km from Delhi, Mumbai, Bengaluru and Kolkata respectively.
+Vijayawada, also known as the Bezwada, is an incredible city that lies on the banks of River Krishna.
+It is located at a distance of 1,844, 992, 665, 1,230 km from Delhi, Mumbai, Bengaluru, and Kolkata respectively.
 Here is how you can reach Vijayawada by the following routes.

-By Air.
 The Vijayawada International Airport (VGA) has good flight connectivity with other places.
 One can easily visit from various Indian cities to this airport.
-After you deboard at the airport, you would need to further travel 17-21 km to reach the city centre.
+After you deboard at the airport, you would need to further travel 17-21 km to reach the city center.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here